SayantanBar/tutorial/README.txt

 11. `git restore --staged <filename>` -> It removes file from changes from staging area to working area. this only works if changes are in your staging area.

+12. Diff between git rm vs git restore ans : if we want to move the whole file back to the untrack state, then we do git rm. otherwise if we just want to changes to be moved in working area or staging area then we git restore.